bitnami/containers/containers/joomla/README.md

 ### Run the application using Docker Compose

 This is the recommended way to run Joomla.
-You can use the following docker compose template:
+You can use the following `docker-compose.yml` template:

 ```
 version: '2'